kallama/eve-bot/README.md

 Announces Discord users that are not using their EVE character name
 Announces Discord users not on auth
-Announce add/update/delete for fleet and structure timers Provides info for zkillboard kill links in chat
+Announce add/update/delete for fleet and structure timers Parses zkillboard kill links in chat
+Announces Alliance/Corp kills and losses to a defined channel

 ### Requires
 Node.js v4.0.0+